ekofiresearch/ekofiarticles.github.io/_posts/2018-12-11-space-rubbish-will-destroy-modern-life.md

 Orbital deterioration is much slower at the altitudes where atmospheric drift is unimportant.
 Slight atmospheric friction, moonlighting and solar wind friction can spill up to lower altitudes where the parts finally re-enter, but this process can last for a thousand years at very high altitudes.

+Implications
+-
+Kessler syndrome is laborious due to domino effect and withdrawal leaks; the collisions between large objects here cause debris from the collision force.
+The shrapnel can then hit other objects, producing even more space debris: if a large enough collision or explosion were to occur, such as between a space station and a defunct satellite, or as the result of hostile actions in space, then the resulting debris cascade could make prospects for long-term viability of satellites in low earth orbit extremely low.
+However, even a catastrophic Kessler scenario at LEO would pose minimal risk for launches continuing past LEO, or satellites travelling at medium Earth orbit (MEO) or geosynchronous orbit (GEO).
+The catastrophic scenarios predict an increase in the number of collisions per year, as opposed to a physically impassable barrier to space exploration that occurs in higher orbits.

+The shrapnel can hit other objects that produce more space remains: if a sufficiently large collision or explosion, such as a space station and a faulty satellite, has occurred, or as a result of hostile movements in space, it can produce extremely low rates. for viability.
+However, even the catastrophic Kessler scenario in the LEO will be the minimum risk for continued LEOs or satellites in the Middle Earth orbit (MEO) or geosynchronous orbit (GEO).
+Catastrophic scenarios predict an increase in the number of collisions per year, unlike a physically unobstructed barrier of high orbiting space exploration.

 <script async src="//pagead2.googlesyndication.com/pagead/js/adsbygoogle.js"></script>
 <ins class="adsbygoogle"
      style="display:block; text-align:center;"